-Walter “Wolfman” Washington says he found his true self on the guitar.
+When Walter “Wolfman” Washington (1943 – 2022) spoke to us in 2019 he said he found his true self on the guitar.
 He also found his life’s work as a musician, first as a sideman with Irma Thomas and Lee Dorsey, and then as the leader of his own band, The Roadmasters.
-He’s one of the most innovative and distinctive guitar players around.
+He became one of the most innovative and distinctive guitar players around.

-In recent years, Washington stripped down his electric blues and rocking r&b sound to record, My Future Is My Past, a compelling and intimate CD produced by Galactic member Ben Ellman.
-The album continues to resonate with listeners.
-He continues to draw crowds as a solo performer and with Joe Krown and Russell Batiste Jr.
+In the years before our talk, Washington had stripped down his electric blues and rocking r&b sound to record My Future Is My Past, a compelling and intimate CD produced by Galactic member Ben Ellman.
+The album resonated with listeners.
+He began to draw crowds as a solo performer and with Joe Krown and Russell Batiste Jr.

-January’s issue of Offbeat magazine featured Washington as a recipient of their Best of the Beat Award: “Lifetime Achievement in Music”.
+The January 2019 issue of Offbeat magazine featured Washington as a recipient of its Best of the Beat Award: “Lifetime Achievement in Music”.

-Inspired by a lifetime of joys and troubles and over half a century of musical experience, the “Wolfman” keeps on making music that makes you want to howl.
+Inspired by a lifetime of joys and troubles and over half a century of musical experience, the “Wolfman” believed in creating music that makes you want to howl.

 What’s In a Name?